MiloVentimiglia/canvas/README.md

 To assembly a fat jar execute ```sbt assembly``` in the command line.
 This will create a ```canvas-assembly-0.1.0-SNAPSHOT.jar``` file in the target folder which, in turn, can be used anywhere provided there is a JVM.
-To run the jar file execute either:
+To execute the jar file run either of the commands in the shell:

 ```scala canvas-assembly-0.1.0-SNAPSHOT.jar```